rrutwik/rrutwik/README.md

 > Software Engineer who loves building **cool, reliable, and scalable things**.
 With 5+ years of backend experience—across payments, infra, AI-chatbots, and online judges—I focus on shipping products that users love and systems that engineers can trust.
 Always curious, always learning (currently exploring **mobile development** 📱).

-Fun fact: I’m **not from IIT but NIT… wait wait, Nirma Institute of Technology, Ahmedabad** 🎓.

 ---

 ## 🛠️ What I’m Good At